When purchasing or upgrading a dust collector the dust collector accessories, hoses and connections will help ensure maximum efficiency of the system.

 See on Amazon: Dust Collector Hose

-Once woodworkers start building a dust collection ducting system there is one guarantee: miles of hose.
+Once woodworkers start building a dust collection ducting system, one guarantee is miles of hose.

-And while blast gates will help enable the system, a high quality see-thru hose is still a must to identify where clogs occur.
+And while blast gates will help enable the system, a high-quality see-thru hose is still necessary to identify where clogs occur.

-Lastly, since these hoses are connected to larger capacity machines its a good idea to use a grounding wire to prevent electrostatic build-up.
+Lastly, since these hoses are connected to larger-capacity machines, it’s an excellent idea to use a grounding wire to prevent electrostatic build-up.

 Dust Hose Grounding Wire